Wings over America: Release and reception

 Two related releases followed the album: the TV documentary Wings Over the World and a film titled Rockshow, purporting to contain a complete show from Seattle.
 Although publicity material presented Rockshow as a document of this Seattle concert, it contains only five songs that were filmed at Seattle's Kingdome; the remainder of the film's 30 songs come from the band's New York and Los Angeles shows.
 Limiting their relevance, however, these additional releases appeared three and four years, respectively, after the 1976 live album.

 Wings over America was issued as a double-compact disc in 1984 on Columbia.
 The album was first released in the UK on compact disc on 26 May 1987 by Parlophone.
 Along with McCartney's Ram and Tug of War albums, Wings over America was reissued in the US on compact disc on 18 January 1988.
 The album was issued by EMI two more times on CD, in 1989 and on 19 February 1990.
 A 1999 reissue of the album by Toshiba-EMI in Japan reinstated the three-disc format from the original LP issue, and is the only edition of the album to do this.
 Up to this point, the Japanese CD edition was the only one that was remastered.
 On 14 April 2008, the album was released as a digital download on both iTunes and Amazon.
 It was removed for some time from digital music sites in 2010 and 2011, but as of August 2011 it was available for sale on iTunes.

 The album was reissued on 27 May 2013 as part of the Paul McCartney Archive Collection.
 The reissue was accompanied by the Record Store Day exclusive edition of "Maybe I'm Amazed" EP.
 Rockshow was also reissued, this time on DVD and Blu-ray, with its audio remixed into 5.1, on 10 June 2013.

 Track listing

-Archive Collection Reissue
+Archive collection reissue

 Wings over America was reissued in several packages: